The kid next door just challenged me to a water fight! So I thought I’d tweet this while I wait for the kettle to boil…

 This is such a famous origami model, that it has its own base named after it – the Waterbomb Base.
 This base consists of mountain folds across the diagonals, valley folds joining opposite sides, and collapsed into a triangular shape.

-Each origami Waterbomb takes less than five minutes to fold, which is a good thing if you’re planning to make enough to decorate a tree with!
+Each origami Waterbomb takes less than five minutes to fold, which is a good thing if you’re planning to make enough 3D origami ornaments to decorate a tree with!

-I have made a video showing how to make this model:
+I have made a video showing how to make this Origami bauble: